 An examination of contemporary grammar as it pertains to Standard English.
-Students will become familiar with grammar terminology, will learn to recognize and resolve grammatical weaknesses in their own and others' writing, and will devise strategies to produce prose that is grammatically error-free.
+Students will become aware of language varieties, familiar with grammar terminology, and better able to recognize the structure of English sentences.
+This awareness will, in turn, assist students in strengthening their own language use and working with language users from various backgrounds.
 This course emphasizes intellectual development, critical analysis, and cultural literacy.
 Prerequisite: ENGL 1023.
 Course rotation: Spring.